octanner/akkeris-detectifier-plugin/README.md

 ## Introduction

-The Akkeris Detectifier scans Akkeris app endpoints for security vulnerabilities with Detectify when a new release is created.
-It automatically updates the Akkeris release status with the current status of the scan along with any results or errors.
+The Akkeris Detectifier scans Akkeris app endpoints for security vulnerabilities with Detectify.
+It can run scans when a new Akkeris release is created on an app or on demand.

+Scan results are available as a `security_scan` webhook, and for releases, through the Akkeris release status.
+Scan results are also available through a simple web interface - this includes report details and any associated errors.

-You can see a list of currently running scans using the CLI or through a simple web interface.
-Viewing past scans is also available through the web interface, and includes report details and any associated errors.
+You can see a list of currently running scans using the CLI or through the web interface.

 To access the web UI: https://akkeris-detectifier.octanner.io

 For help with Detectify scores: https://blog.detectify.com/2017/05/24/interpret-detectify-score/

 ## Commands

+`aka detectify:start -a APPNAME -t THRESHOLD`

+Start a Detectify scan on a given application.
+The "threshold" option is optional - it allows you to specify the maximum allowable threat score.
+Otherwise, the default is "6".

 `aka detectify:enable -a APPNAME`